internetarchive/dweb-mirror/API.md

 See attributes for meaning of arguments.

-Create and initialize a CrawlManager instance (only called once currently).
+Create and initialize a CrawlManager instance.

 #### push(task)